qaraqol/disperse-web/README.md

 ### Connecting Your Wallet

 1. Open the application in your browser
-2. Click the "Connect Wallet" button
+2. Click the "Connect Wallet" button in the top-right corner
-3. Choose either WAX Cloud Wallet or Anchor
+3. Choose either WAX Cloud Wallet or Anchor from the wallet plugin dialog
 4. Complete the authentication process in the popup window
 5. Your wallet will now be connected, showing your account name

 ### Configuring Token Settings

-1. Navigate to the "Configuration" tab
-2. Configure token settings:
+1. On the main Transfer Tokens page, configure your token settings:

    - Token Contract: The contract that issued the token (e.g., "eosio.token" for WAX, "alien.worlds" for TLM)
    - Token Symbol: The token symbol (e.g., "WAX", "TLM")
    - Token Precision: The decimal precision for the token (WAX: 8, TLM: 4)
    - Memo: Optional memo to include with transfers

+2. Advanced settings (on the same page):
+   - RPC API Endpoint: The WAX blockchain endpoint (default: https://wax.qaraqol.com)
    - Batch Size: Number of transfers per transaction (recommended: 10-15)

-3. Click "Save Configuration"
+The application automatically saves your settings for future use.

 ### Adding Recipients

-You can add recipients in two ways:

-#### Upload CSV

-1. Navigate to the "Upload CSV" tab
-2. Drag and drop a CSV file or click to browse
-3. The CSV must have headers: `receiverName,amount`
+Add recipients directly in the text input area:

+1. Use one entry per line
+2. Format each entry as `accountname,amount` or `accountname amount`
-4. Example:
+3. Example:
    ```
-   receiverName,amount
    account1,1
    account2,0.5
    account3,10
    ```
-5. Review the preview to confirm data is parsed correctly

-#### Manual Input

-1. Navigate to the "Manual Input" tab
-2. Enter account names and amounts manually
-3. Click "Add Recipient" for additional entries
-4. Click "Save Recipients" when finished

 ### Processing Transfers

 1. After configuring settings and adding recipients
-2. Click "Start Processing" to begin transfers
+2. Click "Transfer Tokens" to begin transfers
 3. Approve the transaction in your wallet when prompted
 4. View transaction status and results on the screen
+5. View detailed logs in the Transaction Logs tab

 ## Security Notes